abassie/fixed_instaslam/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- [x] nice GIF for opening screen to enhance user experience
+- [x] added autolayout constraints to fit multiple phone sizes
+- [x] app icon added

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):